Zpacks Duplex Lite Review: I tested it for 8 months in the Himalayas

 Zpacks Duplex Lite Review: At a glance

-The Zpacks Duplex Lite is a non-freestanding, single-walled tent made from ultralight Dyneema Composite Fabric.
-It’s not suitable for all conditions but offers an impressive combination of low weight, compact pack size, and functionality.
+The Zpacks Duplex Lite is a non-freestanding, single-wall shelter made from ultralight Dyneema Composite Fabric.
+It requires two trekking poles for pitching and is designed primarily for three-season conditions.
+In return, it delivers an impressive combination of extremely low weight, compact pack size, and outstanding performance in the backcountry.

 Technical specs of the Zpacks Duplex Lite: